 user support—solving user problems that arise while using a product by providing phone or chat support or through social networks

-Product development has become more and more dynamic over the past 10–15 years, and there are both more iterative and more conservative approaches.
+Product development has become more and more dynamic over the past 10 to 15 years, and there are both more iterative and more conservative approaches.
 In the real world, the first steps of this idealized process often get abbreviated to a ready-made product plan.
 Figure 6 shows one highly iterative approach.

 If, at every stage, product designers always remember why a company is choosing to solve specific user problems and how the solutions will impact its business, their focus will shift from merely creating design deliverables to defining product strategy.
 Designers will be able to progress from simple product-development tasks to increasing key business metrics and, possibly, to innovating.
 The transformation of a product designer’s role goes through three stages: